nafarlee/git-good/README.md

 There are a few guidelines that should be followed:

 0. Write your commit message in the present tense.
 The commit message should comfortably fit in the blank line in the sentence: "If you apply this commit, it will ___________________"
 0. Start the first letter of your commit with a capital letter.
-This, and the previous guideline are to match Git tools internally generated commit messages.
+This, and the previous guideline are to match git tools internally generated commit messages.
 0. Initial summary (first line) should not go too far beyond 50 characters.
 It can obviously be shorter.
-(It helps for readability/some Git tooling).
+(It helps for readability/some git tooling).
 0. If the commit, or its motivation, is not sufficiently clear just from the summary line, add extended summary paragraphs below the summary, separated by a blank line.

 ### Don't Change History You Already Pushed!